TheExkaliburg/MoreFair/frontend/src/content/privacy.md

 freedoms and legitimate interests, or (3) is not based on the data subject's explicit consent.

-If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject's explicit consent, the Kaliburg shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.
+If the decision (1) is necessary for entering into, or the performance of, a contract between the data subject and a data controller, or (2) it is based on the data subject's explicit consent, FairGame shall implement suitable measures to safeguard the data subject's rights and freedoms and legitimate interests, at least the right to obtain human intervention on the part of the controller, to express his or her point of view and contest the decision.

-If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of the Kaliburg.
+If the data subject wishes to exercise the rights concerning automated individual decision-making, he or she may, at any time, contact any employee of FairGame.

 ### i) Right to withdraw data protection consent